jdrichards-pursuit/python-and-jupyter-notebooks-installation/README.md

 1. Open your Jupyter notebook in VSCode.
 2. Look for the "Select Kernel" button in the top right corner of the notebook.
    <img src="./assets/python-environ.png" alt="Python Environment" width="400px">
 3. Click on it and choose the kernel that corresponds to your `venv` environment.
-It should be listed as something like "Python 3.x.x ('venv': venv)".
+It should be listed as something like "Python 3.x.x ('venv': venv)" and will often have 'Rec.
+(Recommended)' next to it.

 <img src="./assets/python-recommended.png" alt="Python Recommended" width="400px">

+After you select the kernel, you should see something like this:

 <img src="./assets/python-chosen.png" alt="Python Chosen Kernel" width="400px">
 4. If you don't see your `venv` environment, you may need to restart VSCode or reload the window.